tvelliott/jPCBSim/README.md

 Importing a new design:

-1) Use hyperlynx 6.3 or greater to export your eagle cad brd file
+1) Use hyperlynx 6.3 or greater to export your eagle cad brd file to the .hyp file format.

-2) Choose the menu option 'file/import/hyperlynx using hyp2mat'
+2) Choose the menu option 'file/import/hyperlynx using hyp2mat' to import the file using the external converter 'hyp2mat'.

-Sorry for the poor documentation.
-Will update later as I get a chance.

-Please see the wiki page for some more information.